WokLibCodeClub/.github/profile/README.md

 The web page which shows all the named colours available in Python is at [w3schools.com/colors/colors_names.asp](https://www.w3schools.com/colors/colors_names.asp).
 You can choose any of these colours in a graphics programme by simply putting the colour name, as it appears on this page, inside quotes: for example ```"AntiqueWhite"```.

 The trinket project which showed the x and y coordinates for the point where the mouse was clicked is at [trinket.io/python/218c2a1835](https://trinket.io/python/218c2a1835).

+**Week 4**

+We coded a simple game called *Catch the ball* which involved writing code for clicking on a turtle, using an image file as the turtle shape, and writing our own functions.

+You can find the starter project for the *Catch the ball* game at [trinket.io/python/0e429f731b](https://trinket.io/python/0e429f731b).

+The code as it was at the end of the session is at [trinket.io/python/da871a6618](https://trinket.io/python/da871a6618).

 ##### For more experience Python coders: